What’s in a Name?

 Enter a woman whose name, ironically, I never knew.

 She was a nurse, described to me often as a God-fearing Southern Baptist woman recently arrived in New York City from somewhere in the Deep South.
-She bore a faith-based authority and strength of character that stood her in good stead when standing up to my fierce, 6’5″ Irish father.
+She bore a faith-based authority and strength of character that stood her in good stead when dealing with my fierce, 6’5″ Irish father.

 She sat with my mother through her intermittent periods of consciousness insisting that she name me.
 My mother – quite sure she was dying had little interest in entering the fray.
 She finally relented saying – “Think of the first woman’s name you can think of”.